hrmnjt/sttp/content/shards/2020-02-23-snigdha-harman-invitation.md

 +++
-title = "Snigdha and Harman: Invitation" slug = "snigdha-harman-invitation" date = 2020-02-23
+title = "snigdha and harman: an invitation" slug = "snigdha-harman-invitation" date = 2020-02-23
 description = "Snigdha and Harman: Invitation"